Chapter 3301-83 Pupil Transportation

 (5) Capability of coordinating instruction for pre-school and special needs transportation.

-(F) Drivers of board-owned or operated, or contracted vehicles other than school buses.
+(F) Drivers of vehicles other than school buses utilized for pupil transportation.

 Qualifications shall include:

-(1) Being eighteen years of age with a minimum of two years driving experience.
+(1) Be at least twenty-one years of age with a minimum of two years driving experience.

-(2) Completion of semi-annual driver record checks through the Ohio department of education for which records shall be maintained by the employer and/or school district for a minimum of six years.
+(2) Shall complete semi-annual driver record checks through the department for which records shall be maintained by the employer and/or school district for a minimum of six years.
 Drivers with any of the following shall be disqualified from operating a vehicle:

 (a) More than six points during the past two years;

-(b) A conviction of driving while under the influence of alcohol and/or a controlled substance during the past six years;
+(b) A conviction of driving while under the influence of alcohol and/or a controlled substance during the past ten years;

-(d) Any railroad crossing violation during the past year.
+(d) Any railroad crossing violation during the past year as evidenced by a conviction, video, or a report by a railroad official.

-(f) Nothing in paragraph (B) of this rule shall limit any district or employer from adopting more stringent qualifications.
+(e) Nothing in this rule shall limit any district or employer from adopting more stringent qualifications.

 (3) Holding a valid driver’s license.